Ukrainian forces retake areas near Kyiv amid fear of traps

-KYIV, Ukraine (AP) — Ukrainian troops moved cautiously to retake territory north of the country’s capital on Saturday, using cables to pull the bodies of civilians off the streets in one town out of fear that Russian forces might have booby-trapped them before leaving.
+KYIV, Ukraine (AP) — Ukrainian troops moved cautiously to retake territory north of the country’s capital on Saturday, using cables to pull the bodies of civilians off streets of one town out of fear that Russian forces may have left them booby-trapped.

-Ukrainian President Volodymyr Zelenskyy warned in his nightly video address hours earlier that departing Russian troops were creating a “catastrophic” situation for civilians by leaving mines around homes, abandoned equipment and “even the bodies of those killed.”
+Ukrainian President Volodymyr Zelenskyy warned that departing Russian troops were creating a “catastrophic” situation for civilians by leaving mines around homes, abandoned equipment and “even the bodies of those killed.”
+His claims could not be independently verified.

-Associated Press journalists in Bucha, a suburb northwest of Kyiv, watched Saturday as Ukrainian soldiers backed by a column of tanks and other armored vehicles used cables to drag bodies off of a street from a distance, fearing they might have been rigged to explode.
-Locals said the dead — the AP counted at least six — were civilians who were killed by departing Russian soldiers without provocation.
+Associated Press journalists in Bucha, a suburb northwest of Kyiv, watched as Ukrainian soldiers backed by a column of tanks and other armored vehicles used cables to drag bodies off of a street from a distance.
+Locals said the dead — the AP counted at least six — were civilians killed without provocation by departing Russian soldiers.

-“It’s still not possible to return to normal life, as it used to be, even at the territories that we are taking back after the fighting.
-We need wait until our land is demined, wait till we are able to assure you that there won’t be new shelling,” the president said during his nightly video address, though his claims about Russian mines couldn’t be independently verified.
+“Those people were just walking and they shot them without any reason.
+Bang,” said a Bucha resident who declined to give his name citing safety reasons.
+“In the next neighborhood, Stekolka, it was even worse.
+They would shoot without asking any question.”

+Russia, Zelenskyy said, has ample forces to put more pressure on Ukraine’s east and south.

+“What is the goal of the Russian troops?
+They want to seize the Donbas and the south of Ukraine,” he said.
+“What is our goal?
+To defend ourselves, our freedom, our land and our people.”

-Moscow’s focus on eastern Ukraine also kept the besieged southern city of Mariupol in the crosshairs.
-The port city on the Sea of Azoz is located in the mostly Russian-speaking Donbas region, where Russia-backed separatists have fought Ukrainian troops for eight years.
+Moscow’s focus on eastern Ukraine also kept the besieged southeastern city of Mariupol in the crosshairs.
+The port city on the Sea of Azov is located in the mostly Russian-speaking Donbas region, where Moscow-backed separatists have fought Ukrainian troops for eight years.
 Military analysts think Russian President Vladimir Putin is determined to capture the region after his forces failed to secure Kyiv and other major cities.

-The International Committee of the Red Cross planned to try Saturday to get into Mariupol to evacuate residents.
-The Red Cross said it could not carry out the operation Friday because it did not receive assurances the route was safe.
-City authorities said the Russians blocked access to the city.
+The International Committee of the Red Cross had hoped to evacuate Mariupol residents Saturday but had not yet reached the city.
+A day earlier, local authorities said the Red Cross was blocked by Russian forces.

-The humanitarian group said a team with three vehicles and nine Red Cross staff members was headed to Mariupol on Saturday to help facilitate the safe evacuation of civilians.
-It said its team planned to accompany a convoy of civilians from Mariupol to another city.

 The Mariupol city council said earlier Saturday that 10 empty buses were headed to Berdyansk, a city 84 kilometers (52.2 miles) west of Mariupol, to pick up people who managed to get there on their own.
 About 2,000 made it out of Mariupol on Friday, some on buses and some in their own vehicles, city officials said.

-Evacuees boarded about 25 buses in Berdyansk and arrived around midnight to Zaporizhzhia, a city still under Ukrainian control that has served as the destination under previous cease-fires announced — and then broken — to get civilians out and aid into Mariupol.
+Meanwhile, Ukraine’s deputy prime minister, Iryna Vereshchuk, said 765 Mariupol residents on Saturday used private vehicles to reach Zaporizhzhia, a city still under Ukrainian control that has served as the destination for other planned evacuations.

-Among them was Tamila Mazurenko, who said she fled Mariupol on Monday and made it to Berdyansk that night.
+Among those escaping was Tamila Mazurenko, who said she fled Mariupol on Monday, made it to Berdyansk that night and then took a bus to Zaporizhzhia.
 Mazurenko said she waited for a bus until Friday, spending one night sleeping in a field.

 “I have only one question: Why?” she said of her city’s ordeal.
 “We only lived as normal people.
 And our normal life was destroyed.
 And we lost everything.
 I don’t have any job, I can’t find my son.”

-Mariupol, which was surrounded by Russian forces a month ago, has suffered some of the war’s worst attacks, including on a maternity hospital and a theater that was sheltering civilians.
-Around 100,000 people are believed to remain in the city, down from a prewar population of 430,000, and they are facing dire shortages of water, food, fuel and medicine.
+Mariupol has been surrounded by Russian forces for more than a month and suffered some of the war’s worst attacks, including on a maternity hospital and a theater that was sheltering civilians.
+Around 100,000 people are believed to remain in the city, down from a prewar population of 430,000, and they face dire shortages of water, food, fuel and medicine.

+Zelenskyy said a significant number of Russian troops were tied up in Mariupol, giving Ukraine “invaluable time … that is allowing us to foil the enemy’s tactics and weaken its capabilities.”

 The city’s capture would give Moscow an unbroken land bridge from Russia to Crimea, which it seized from Ukraine in 2014.
-But its resistance has also has taken on symbolic significance during Russia’s invasion, said Volodymyr Fesenko, head of the Ukrainian think-tank Penta.
+But its resistance also has taken on symbolic significance during Russia’s invasion, said Volodymyr Fesenko, head of the Ukrainian think tank Penta.

 “Mariupol has become a symbol of Ukrainian resistance, and without its conquest, Putin cannot sit down at the negotiating table,” Fesenko said.